 Uterine fibroids are growths made up of muscle cells and other tissue that grow on the lining of the uterus.
-They are mostly benign.
-They can be single growths or develop in clusters, and can range in size from the size of an apple seed to the size of a grapefruit.
+Most growths are benign.
+They can be single growths or develop in clusters and can range in size from the size of an apple seed to the size of a grapefruit.
 Having fibroids does not increase a woman’s chances of developing uterine cancer.

 - Frequent urination

 - Pain during sex